fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Tradition is not the worship of ashes, but the preservation of fire.
+  Gustav Mahler

 We are born looking like our parents;
 but we die looking like our decisions.
   T.D.
 Jakes